-Payment of Balance in Full - The College accepts cash, check, money orders, MC, and VISA as methods of payment.
+Payment of Balance in Full - The College accepts cash (only at the Richland Campus), check, money orders, Mast, and VISA as methods of payment.
 Payments may be made at the Bursar's Office during regular business hours.
 Credit or debit charges may also be made via the telephone at (814) 262-6437.